mattoh91/Explainable-Neural-Networks/README.md

 ```

 ## Data
 This is a dataset of chest X-ray scans to identify whether the lungs are showing normal health, bacterial pneumonia, or viral pneumonia.
+Of the 5,856 medical scans, 2,780 (47.5%) are bacterial, 1,583 (27.0%) are normal and (25.5%) 1,493 are viral.

 ### Loading
 Curl down and unzip the data to the existing repositry using the command: